israman30/Israel-Portfolio/README.md

 ###### *Technology*

-- *Native application, using __Google__ and **Apple** IDEs. ```Picker controller & Calendar controller```, helps to get and set a locally reminders for the user*

-- *Table view __Xcode__ and Recycler view __Android Studio__, helps to re-use each cell/item when a task is been render.
-Each task is been persisted by ```Core Data & SQLite```*
+- Developed native applications utilizing both Google's and Apple's integrated development environments (IDEs).
+Implemented features such as Picker and Calendar controllers to facilitate local reminders for users.

+- Leveraged SwiftUI's LazyVGrid in Xcode and RecyclerView in Android Studio to efficiently render tasks by reusing cells/items.
+Persisted each task using Core Data and SQLite, ensuring data integrity and seamless user experience.

 # iDibujo
-Create simple or amazing art with the drawing application. :iphone:

-> Indulge in creative expression by crafting captivating art.
-Select your desired brush size and choose any color you like.
-Your artistic creations can be saved conveniently in your local gallery.
+Unleash your creativity with our intuitive drawing app!
+Select from various brush sizes and an extensive color palette to craft captivating art.
+Save your masterpieces directly to your local gallery for easy access and sharing.

 <p align="center">
 <img src="/img/dibujo/one.png" width="200"> <img src="/img/dibujo/two.png" width="200">